coolokawesome/vanityplates2/README.md

 <li>Bootstrap (grid + utils)</li>
 <li>HTML2Canvas</li>

+### Whats To Come?

+I'll be working on updating the mobile layouts soon, as horizontal scrolling can be an issue on some devices.

 ### Contact

 if you have any questions about this project, feel free to contact me at <a href="https://syrussamson.ca">syrussamson.ca</a>